apache/skywalking-website/content/blog/2021-02-04-skywalking-trace-threadpool/index.md

 ![process.png](process.png)

 Finally, note you should add this agent after the SkyWalking agent since the wrapper class should not be loaded before SkyWalking agent instrumentation have finished.
+For example,

+> java -javaagent:/path/to/skywalking-agent -javaagent:/path/to/tool-agent ...